SAP/ownid-developer-tutorial/src/server-sdk.md

 5. Can't login

-This refer to 'forgot password' flow.
-When user open page 'reset password', they see OwnID widget to also offer password-less login at this point.
+This refers to 'forgot password' flow.
+When a user opens the  'reset password' page, they see the OwnID widget to provide an alternative passwordless login at this point.
-In case you are using Gigya then this server functionality is already implemented.
+If you are using Gigya (SAP CDC) then this server functionality is already implemented.

 Required actions